|Guide||♦||14 Triplogs||Mine 0||1 Topic|

 Armer Mountain?
-It's dense brush, endless dead fall, no trail, cliffs, and uranium mines!
+It's dense brush, endless deadfall, no trail, cliffs, and uranium mines!
 But if you can overcome all of this, you'll be rewarded with one of the best views in the Sierra Ancha.
-This hike follows an ancient, washed out mining road to the top of the 7310 foot peak of Armer Mountain.
-It varies from decent to completely gone, depending on the location.
-A gps unit, topo map, and good route finding skills are essential for this hike.
+This hike follows an ancient, washed-out mining road to the top of the 7310-foot peak of Armer Mountain.
+It varies from decent to wholly gone, depending on the location.
+A GPS unit, topo map, and good route finding skills are essential for this hike.

-Sawmill Flat, where this hike begins, was the location of a sawmill that provided Roosevelt Dam with the lumber necessary for its construction.
+Sawmill Flat, where this hike begins, was a sawmill that provided Roosevelt Dam with the lumber necessary for its construction.

-The Armers were early ranchers who lived in the Sierra Ancha foothills below the mountain that was later named for them.
+The Armers were early ranchers who lived in the Sierra Ancha foothills below the mountain named for them.
 A story exists of John Armer once having accused rancher Hooley Bacon of deliberately killing 300 of his cattle.
 The ensuing fight resulted in Armer striking Bacon in the head with an ax, and Bacon then attempting to drown Armer.
-Armer eventually signed over his Tin Hat Ranch on Salome Creek to Bacon, to prevent the dispute from going to court.
+Armer eventually signed over his Tin Hat Ranch on Salome Creek to Bacon to prevent the dispute from going to court.

-At the Sawmill Flat camping area along highway 288, there are two primitive four wheel drive roads taking off from the north side of the parking area.
+At the Sawmill Flat camping area, along Highway 288, two primitive four-wheel-drive roads take off from the parking area's north side.
 The one furthest to the west starts about 400 feet west of the highway (33.81368 N, 110.98410 W).
 Follow this road north.
-After about 0.2 miles, the road will curve west-southwest and begin paralleling a rocky creek bottom up a ponderosa filled canyon.
+After about 0.2 miles, the road will curve west-southwest and begin paralleling a rocky creek bottom up a ponderosa-filled canyon.

-The road arrives at a saddle at the 2 mile mark (33.81245 N, 111.00858 W), where the mountain side falls away into rugged cliffs, giving you a hint of the spectacular views to come at the summit.
-There is an unusual ledge here that has been dynamited out of the cliff face that is probably related to uranium exploration.
+The road arrives at a saddle at the 2-mile mark (33.81245 N, 111.00858 W), where the mountainside falls away into rugged cliffs, giving you a hint of the spectacular views to come at the summit.
+An unusual ledge has been dynamited out of the cliff face that is probably related to uranium exploration.

-Continuing on, the road to the summit climbs north from the saddle to bypass the cliffs, and is once again obscured by manzanita for a short distance.
-At the 7088 foot level, the old road arrives on the ridge top below the south side of the peak in an flat, open camping area.
-The road, which is extremely faint at this point, now forks (33.81630 N, 111.01004 W).
+Continuing, the road to the summit climbs north from the saddle to bypass the cliffs and is once again obscured by manzanita for a short distance.
+At the 7088 foot level, the old road arrives on the ridge top below the south side of the peak in a flat, open camping area.
+The road, which is exceptionally faint at this point, now forks (33.81630 N, 111.01004 W).
 Take the right fork and continue straight up the ridge to the north.

 Be sure to sign the summit register.
 Return the way you came.

-Your Armer Mountain story is verified by the grand daughter of "Hoolie" Bacon.
-BTW, Hoolie is buried at the cemetery on the ridge above the Tin Hat Ranch (NF 60/A Cross road, off the 288 globe/young road) - Dec 19 2007 Preston the yeti
+Your Armer Mountain story is verified by the granddaughter of "Hoolie" Bacon.
+BTW, Hoolie is buried at the cemetery on the ridge above the Tin Hat Ranch (NF 60/A Cross Road, off the 288 Globe/Young road)